IronCountySchoolDistrict/iep-printing-php/README.md

   ...
 ]
 ```

+**!Important**: Note that the response->field value is the Custom Css Class set in FormBuilder in Powerschool.
+This is how you will create logic that will actually be able to match fields in FormBuilder to fields in it's corresponding pdf.

 The pdf files must be named after the form->title without `IEP:`.
 In this case iep-printing-php will look for the pdf file named `SpEd 05-1 v.150501.pdf` wherever your forms are stored.